creationix/nibs/README.md

 ### Bytes

 Byte arrays are for storing bulk binary octets.
-To attach semantic meaning, prefix with application level tags.

 ### List

 List payloads are encoded as zero or more nibs encoded values concatenated back to back.
-The difference in the indexed variant is the payload is prefixed by a second nibs pair and a pointer array.

 ### Map

 Map payloads are encoded as zero or more nibs encoded key and value pairs concatenated back to back.
-The difference in the indexed variant is the payload is prefixed by a second nibs pair and a pointer trie.